How to Increase Post-Purchase Engagement

 Post-purchase communication is as important as any of the marketing activities leading up to a sale.

 In fact, the open rates of post-purchase emails are 17% greater than the average automated email.
 That’s because once a customer has made a purchase and is waiting for their order to be delivered, they are the most engaged — emotionally.
 They’re both excited and anxious, which explains why most consumers are obsessed with order tracking.
-Our research shows that 53% of shoppers consider the post-purchase experience to be the most emotional part of their shopping journey.
+Our research shows that consider the post-purchase experience to be the most emotional part of their shopping journey.

 That’s a huge blunder, as you’re losing out on a golden opportunity to connect with your customers.